Metaswitch/chronos/doc/api.md

  * `timing/sequence-number` - The instance of the timer that is next to pop (always 0 for one-shot timers)
  * `reliability/cluster-view-id` - The ID of the current cluster topology (used for error-checking and to spot inconsistencies in the cluster)
  * `reliability/replicas` - The ordered list of the replicas for the timer, the receiving node can use this to work out when it should pop the timer.
+ * `reliability/sites` - The ordered list of the sites for the timer, the receiving node can use this to work out when it should pop the timer.

 #### Replicating a Timer Pop